gov-cy/staging-govcy-design-system-docs/src/components/breadcrumbs.md

 ## Accessibility
 Make sure:
 - no other interactive elements are too close to the breadcrumbs.
-This is to make sure users can easily interact with the breadcrumbs.
+This is to make sure users can easily interact with the breadcrumbs
+- you use the `<nav>` element to allow assistive technology to present the breadcrumbs in context as a navigational element on the page
+- you use ordered lists `<ol>` and list items `<li>` to allow assistive technology to enumerate the items in the breadcrumbs